harish2006/cntxt_likelihood/README.md

 Preprint:https://arxiv.org/abs/1611.07218 This release has the visual features, images, behavioural data and analysis code to generate figures in the paper.

 Please email harish2006@gmail.com for more details or queries.

+All the code, data, images and visual features are made availalble purely for research purposes and should not be used for commercial gain.